hitman-rs/smf-mod/README.md

     -   Your mod's manifest will be edited for you; you don't have to set anything up yourself
 -   Automatic formatting
     -   Biome is run before each commit, and a pre-made configuration for it is included
+-   Better entity handling for Git
+    -   The template includes a custom Git merge driver for QuickEntity files that reduces merge conflicts when entity.json files are changed at the same time
 -   LGPLv3 license
     -   Mods created with this template are permissively licensed; anyone can alter your mod, but they have to give credit and provide a list of what they have changed
 -   Automatic updating of `frameworkVersion`